AnthonyKalampogias/PurpleKeep/README.md

   - Volatility Standalone

-    On purpose something doesn't work in the main volatility you will have the standalone version to work with
+    In case something doesn't work in the main volatility you will have the standalone version to work with

 - AVML
 - Sleuthkit